-The student will receive a Certificate of Completion and allow the student to take the examination required by the Texas Department of Aging and Disability Services (DADS) to become a part of the Nurse Aide Registry thru Pearson VUE.
+The student will receive a Certificate of Completion and allow the student to take the examination required by the Texas Health and Human Services Commission (HHS) to become a part of the Nurse Aide Registry thru Prometric.
 Graduates of this program may find employment as a Certified Nurse Aide in Hospitals, Nursing Homes, Adult Day Care Centers and Home Health Agencies.